tolentino2025/FireSafeMobile/replit.md

 npm run dev
 ```
 Scan the QR code with Expo Go (iOS/Android) or open web version at localhost:8081

+## Recent Changes (November 2025)
+- Implemented frequency-based checklist filtering per NFPA 25 standards
+- Each checklist item now has a `frequencies` array defining when it applies (daily, weekly, monthly, quarterly, annually, five_years)
+- UI updated to show all 6 frequency options when creating inspections
+- Checklist automatically updates when frequency is changed for new inspections
+- Existing inspections preserve their saved checklist data when editing
+- Added 80+ new translation keys for comprehensive checklist coverage in PT-BR and EN

 ## Future Enhancements
 - Cloud sync and backup with external API